xtendui/xtendui/src/gatsby/markdown/hidden/test/index.md

 ## Mount Unmount

+TEST INITIAL ON 0 this should be `true true true true`.

+TEST INITIAL ON 1 this should be `true true true true`.

+TEST INITIAL ON 2 this should be `true true false false`.

+TEST MOUNT this should be called once and should NOT be called on overlay close.

+TEST UNMOUNT 0 closeauto when overlay open and change page (browser location prev next) should be called on unmount and overlay should close.

-TEST OFF on unmount this should not be called.
+TEST UNMOUNT 1 disableDeactivate when drop open and change page (browser location prev next) this should NOT be called.

-TEST UNMOUNT this should be called on change page.
+TEST UNMOUNT 2 this should be called on change page.

-TEST UNMOUNT this should not be called multiple times on changing page and resize.
+TEST UNMOUNT this should NOT be called multiple times on changing page and resize.

-TEST MOUNT should NOT be called twice (after 2 seconds).

-TEST MOUNT should be called once (after 2 seconds).

-Test change page with browser location prev e next should close overlay automatically.

 <demo>
   <demoinline src="demos/hidden/test/mount-unmount">